stroblme/lxp-pylon-utils/README.md

 `lxp_server.rb` opens a socket to the TCP server and writes some JSON containing the details I want into `/tmp/lxp_data.json`.

 It runs a simple webapp that returns the contents of this JSON for any request, which can be graphed in Munin or whatever.

-Unfortunately LuxPower refuse to release API documentation for this inverter, so the protocol and libraries that drive this are all reverse engineered.

-That said, I've managed to work out most of it.
-You can parse "input" packets (via `ReadInput`) from the inverter (which are the data sent in 3 packets at 2 minute intervals, concerning energy flows and states), request readings of settings (via `ReadHold`) for a specific register, and then modify and write those settings back (via `WriteSingle`).
-There's a way to write multiple values at once too but I've not looked at that yet (possibly for setting times?).

-See the docs in doc/ for a list of registers and my notes on how the packets are constructed.
-Please remember there may be errors so test carefully before letting any of this loose on your own kit.
-To repeat, this is all detective work by myself without the assistance of any official docs.

 ## PylonTech US2000 (maybe US3000 too)